Literary stream of consciousness is a device used to render a character's mental process into text.

 As you try various methods, you'll discover which one works for you.
 And whatever mode you decide, make sure it is consistent throughout your text.
 Jumping back and forth between two or even three different modes can make your reader uncomfortable.

-Using italics to show thoughts is a popular technique but one that should be used carefully, in short bursts, particularly when your thoughts differ to the surrounding text in tense or point of view.
+Using italics to show thoughts is a popular technique but one that should be used carefully, in short bursts, particularly when your thoughts differ to the surrounding text in tense or point of view (learn about that literary technique here).

 Avoid long passages of italicised text; it can be difficult to read and you will lose the emphasis that italics creates.
 Use this emphasis to your advantage and get those thoughts leaping off the page, especially if you are relying on your interior monologue to capture your reader's attention.